duckwork/.emacs.d/README.md

 	(cuss visible-bell (not (string= (system-name) "larry")))
 	(cuss ediff-window-setup-function #'ediff-setup-windows-plain)

+1. Zap-up-to-char, not zap-to-char

+	Similarly to `ibuffer`, this is a Better default™.

+		(autoload 'zap-up-to-char "misc"
+		  "Kill up to, but not including, ARGth occurrence of CHAR." t)

+		(global-set-key (kbd "M-z") 'zap-up-to-char)

+2.  iBuffer

+	A Better Default™ for `C-x C-b`.
+I don't really use this, but everyone says it's worth it, so it's there.

+		(global-set-key (kbd "C-x C-b") 'ibuffer)

 ### So-long-mode

+I figure, why not go ahead and make Emacs deal with really long lines better?
+Can't hurt, right?

 	(if (boundp 'global-so-long-mode)
 		(global-so-long-mode))

 ### Change `just-one-space` to `cycle-space`

+I keep forgetting to actually *use* this keybind (I think it's `M-SPC`?), but cycling spacing seems *way* more useful than the default `just-one-space` function.

 	(defun acdw/cycle-spacing-1 ()
 	  (interactive)